ankitmalik84/chat/README.md

 1. **Backend**: This part of the project deals with the server-side logic, including handling client connections, managing chat rooms, and facilitating message exchange between users.
 Technologies used in the backend include [nodejs , mongoDB, expressjs].

 2. **Frontend**: The frontend is responsible for providing a user interface where users can interact with the chat application.
 This involves displaying chat messages, allowing users to join/create chat rooms, and sending/receiving messages in real-time.
-Technologies utilized in the frontend include [ react , vite, tailwind+daisyUI ].
+Technologies utilized in the frontend include [ react , vite, tailwind+daisyUI , Zustand(for global state)].

 ## Progress